csquared/checkcheckit/README.md

 ## Usage

 A checklist is just a text file that supports a subset of Markdown formatting.
-Every line that starts with a dash '-' is a step.
+Every line that starts with a `-` is a step.
 Everything beneath a step is that step's body or description.

 Here's an example checklist: